Colin Ridgway: Professional career

+Personal life

+Up until his death in 1993, Ridgway had been married to his wife Joan Jackson for the last 15 years.
+During the 1960s, he was engaged to an American model named Helen Harrison.

 Death

-Colin Ridgway was murdered at his University Park, Texas, home in 1993.
+Ridgway was murdered at his University Park, Texas, home in 1993.
 Although Kenneth Bicking Jr. was arrested as a probable suspect in 1996, the case still remains unsolved to date.

-A man publicly suspected by authorities as a killer-for-hire in Ridgway's murder was convicted 4 September 2014 in Florida of a separate violent crime that happened the year before the murder.
+A man publicly suspected by authorities as a killer-for-hire in Ridgway's murder was convicted on 4 September 2014 in Florida of a separate violent crime that happened the year before the murder.
 Kenneth Alfred Bicking III was found guilty of armed sexual battery and kidnapping with a weapon, according to the Florida State Attorney's office.
 The maximum sentence is life in prison.
 Prosecutors said Bicking entered the victim's home in April 1992 without her permission, showed a gun, tied her up and put tape over her eyes and mouth before sexually assaulting her.
 Bicking was charged after new DNA technology was used in a follow-up investigation in 2011.
 Police in Dallas theorized that Bicking was hired by his father and Ridgway's widow to carry out the 1993 killing.